mozilla/testpilot/docs/development/deployment.md

 ## Test Stage ##

-This will happen on Thursday at the end of sprint.
+This will happen on Thursday at the end of sprint after we've pushed to stage.

+Create a deployment issue to track status and potential blockers.
+[Example](https://github.com/mozilla/testpilot/issues/1643).
+Give it a `needs:qa` label.

 Send out an email notification to `testpilot-dev@mozilla.com` to please test the staging environment.
-[Example](https://mail.mozilla.org/pipermail/testpilot-dev/2016-July/000198.html).
+[Example](https://mail.mozilla.org/pipermail/testpilot-dev/2016-October/000306.html).

-Include Softvision and the bug link in the email notification.
+Include Softvision and the issue link in the email notification.

 Follow the steps in the ["Test Pilot Deployment Verification Test Plan" doc](DEPLOYMENT-VERIFICATION.md) to verify that the site works as expected.
+Along with testing any major features in the release.

 ## Report Issues & Status ##